LNP-BP/LNPBPs/lnpbp-0001.md

 ### Use of HMAC insead of simple hash

-Reason: prevention of length-extension attacks
+Reason 1: prevention of length-extension attacks

 As this protocol aims to be a generic scheme, the message `msg` can be of any length.
 If we would just use a simple hash (e.g. SHA256), users of `LNPBP-1` could **potentially**